 - Population growth: As the population of a country grows, so will its public expenditure continue to increase.

-- Inflation: Inflation can contribute to a rise in government expenditure as government spends more in projects and services.
+Inflation: Inflation can contribute to a rise in government expenditures as government spends more in projects and services.

 - Economic development: Government’s effort to keep pace with development in the country increases its expenditure, e.g. expenditure on research and development of nuclear weapons